spf13/viper/README.md

 Viper does the following for you:

-1. Find, load, and unmarshal a configuration file in JSON, TOML, YAML, HCL, or Java properties formats.
+1. Find, load, and unmarshal a configuration file in JSON, TOML, YAML, HCL, envfile or Java properties formats.
 2. Provide a mechanism to set default values for your different configuration options.
 3. Provide a mechanism to set override values for options specified through